-Editor’s note: A similar capability exchange will likely be needed if H.245 transport is used.
+If the initiating H.323 telepresence endpoint does not want to use a separate data connection and the peer endpoint has indicated support for CLUE as per clause 8.2 then the preceding step is not needed.

 Once the initiating endpoint is ready to send CLUE messages (either via H.245 transport or data channel transport) it shall initiate messaging according to [IETF CLUE PROT].
 The endpoints shall exchange CLUE Option messages and each provide an initial CLUE Advertisement.
 The CLUE Advertisement messages shall contain encodingIDs related to CLUE controlled media capabilities communicated via H.245 TerminalCapabilitySet messages.
 This may relate to already communicated capabilities or capabilities yet to be communicated.